venkatramanrenganathan/Covariance-Steering-With-Optimal-DR-Risk-Allocation/README.md

-# Covariance Steering With Optimal DR Risk Allocation
+# Covariance Steering With Optimal Distributionally Robust (DR) Risk Allocation
 This repository contains the MATLAB code for simulating covariance steering for stochastic linear systems using optimal and distributionally robust risk allocation.

 # Dependencies